 The JJK Academy does not permit corporal punishment under any circumstances.

-See appendix for appropriate vs inappropriate conduct with students
+See appendix for appropriate vs inappropriate conduct with students.

 Staff Expectations

 Staff are expected to arrive at 7:30am, no later than 7:45am.
 If a staff member will be late or not make it in, they must contact their supervisor by phone call before 6am.
 Under no circumstances are staff allowed to leave messages with fellow staff members in lieu of contacting the Supervisor.